 High school is a time of firsts.
 First time behind the wheel.
 First job.
 First college interview.
-For kids with self-control issues it can be exciting…but extra stressful.
+It’s an exciting time.
+But it can be stressful for kids who have trouble with self-control, and for you, too.

 Gaining control over emotions and impulses is a process for all kids.
 And it continues into early adulthood.
-Kids with certain learning and attention issues like ADHD and executive functioning issues may take longer to get there, however.
+For some kids, though, it takes longer to get there.

-“Giving voice to emotions can help teach your teen to recognize difficult feelings before unwisely acting on them.”
+“Giving voice to emotions helps teach your teen to recognize difficult feelings before acting on them.”

 Lay out clear expectations.

-Because of their busy schedules, teens may become anxious or angry if they feel like chores or events are sprung on them.
-Try to fill your child in ahead of time if you expect him to do something or be somewhere.
+Because of their busy schedules, teens may get anxious or angry if they feel like chores or events are sprung on them.
+Try to fill in your child ahead of time if something they might not want to do is coming up.

-- “Please have the car back at the house by 4:00 tomorrow.
-I need to pick your sister up from practice.”
+“Please have the car back at the house by 4:00 tomorrow.
+I need it to pick up your sister.”

-Your child likely has the language to tell you how certain things make him feel.
-Help him use those words to gain more control over his reactions.
-Giving voice to emotions can help teach your teen to recognize difficult feelings before unwisely acting on them.
+Many high-schoolers have the language skills to tell you how things make them feel.
+Help your child use those words to gain more control over actions and reactions.
+Giving voice to emotions helps teach your teen to recognize difficult feelings before acting on them.

-- “That coach’s call sure made you seem frustrated.
+“It seems like that coach’s call made you frustrated.
 Do you want to talk about that?”

 Set an example.

 You’re still a role model for your teen, even if it doesn’t feel like it most days.
-When he sees you exhibiting self-control, he’s more likely to do it himself.
+When kids see their parents or caregivers showing self-control, they’re more likely to do the same.

-If you’re dealing with a crashing computer, for instance, talk with your teen about possible fixes.
-Mention how you might run certain applications or reinstall particular hardware.
-He’ll see you’re staying in control instead of blowing your lid.
+If you’re dealing with a crashing computer, for instance, talk through possible fixes.
+It helps to see that you’re staying in control instead of blowing your lid.

-And he might even have some solutions of his own.
-When teens come up with their own strategies, they can feel more invested in the project or goal.
+Ask your child for solutions, too.
+When teens come up with their own strategies, they often feel more invested in the project or goal.

 Catch your child using self-control.

-- “I was proud of you when you walked away from your brother earlier.
-His teasing sure can make you mad.”
+“I was proud of you when you walked away from your brother earlier.
+I know his teasing can make you mad.”

-- “I know you would prefer to be at practice right now, but your aunt’s birthday party means a lot to her.
+“I know you’d rather be at practice right now, but your aunt’s birthday party means a lot to her.
 Thanks for coming with me.”